Tarihi Eminönü Balık Ekmek ★ 4.4

 Where to eat it: 1 restaurant across 1 city.

 Balık ekmek emerged on the Eminönü quays after the Second World War, when fishing boats sold the day's catch straight off the boat with a piece of bread.
-By the 1990s the moored red-and-gold boats on the Galata Bridge made it iconic; today they grill several hundred sandwiches a day for whoever steps up to the counter.
+By the 1990s the moored red-and-gold boats on the Galata Bridge made it well-known; today they grill several hundred sandwiches a day for whoever steps up to the counter.

 Common allergens: Gluten, Fish

 Tip from the editors.
-If you cannot get mackerel, use bonito or a firm-fleshed sea bream; the trick is to keep the fish high in salt, low in time, with onion sharp enough to cut through the oil.
+If you cannot get mackerel, use bonito or a firm-fleshed sea bream; the trick is to keep the fish high in salt, low in time, with onion sharp enough to cut

 Tarihi Eminönü Balık Ekmek at the Galata Bridge, the red-and-gold fish boats grilling mackerel into half-loaves with lettuce and lemon for around 100 lira.